course-details-portlet

 Learning outcome

 Knowledge: The candidate ... - has basic knowledge of housing typologies, organisational principles and relevant precedent projects. - has a basic understanding of how individual dwellings, residential buildings and urban tissue are interrelated in a European and Nordic urban context. - has a basic understanding of the complex relationship between diverse residents, forms of living and different housing designs through time. - has a basic understanding of the concepts generality, flexibility, elasticity and transformation in the context of residential architecture..
 Skills: The candidate ... - is able to give form to residential architecture at a basic level through artistic and scientific investigations, concept development, and architectural design in relevant scales and formats. - is trained in the use of architectural methods, tools and expressions at a basic level, including 2D CAD, and can apply these in architectural design in a targeted and experimental manner. - is able to apply basic knowledge of architecture as a field of knowledge in their own architectural work; its theory and history as well as its technical, scientific, social and cultural basis. - is able to apply basic aesthetic and practical understanding (tacit knowledge) in her own architectural work.
-General competence: The candidate ... - takes independent responsibility for her own learning and professional development, and is able to apply their knowledge in new fields. - is able to reflect critically and ethically on their own architectural work, create new frameworks for understanding, and depart from conventions after critical consideration. - is able to communicate their own architectural work, in the form of panels and maquettes, at a nearly professional level and in an academic context. - relates their professional competence and commitment to important societal issues and sustainability.
+General competence: The candidate ... - takes independent responsibility for her own learning and professional development, and is able to apply their knowledge in new fields. - is able to reflect critically and ethically on their own architectural work, create new frameworks for understanding, and depart from conventions after critical consideration. - is able to communicate their own architectural work, in the form of panels and maquettes, at a nearly professional level and in an academic context. - relates their professional competence and commitment to important societal issues in line with the UN sustainable development goals.

 Learning methods and activities